aframevr-userland/aframe-cli/README.md

 To work on improving the `aframe` CLI in this repository, first ensure you've set up the project and installed the dependencies:

-1. Clone this git repository:
+1. Clone this git repository, and open the directory created:

     ```sh
     git clone git@github.com:cvan/aframe-cli.git
+    cd aframe-cli
     ```

 2. Install the [Node](https://nodejs.org/en/download/) dependencies: